prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

    (b) where service takes place by registered letter with acknowledgement of receipt or equivalent such letter shall be dee med to be served on the addressee on the tenth day following posting unless it has failed to reach the addressee, has in fact reached him on a later date or the acknowledgement of receipt or equivalent has not been returned.
 Such service shall, except wher e paragraph  8 applies, be deemed effective even if acceptance of the letter has been refused.

-7. The Registry shall advise the defendant that he may refuse to accept a Statement of Claim if it is not written or not accompanied by a translation into a langu age that he understands or that is an official language of the place where service is to be effected, by enclosing with the document to be served form L in Annex I of Regulation (EU) 2020/1784.
+7. The Registry shall advise the defendant that he may refuse to accept a Statement of Claim if it is not written or not accompanied by a translation into a language that he understands or that is an official language of the place where service is to be effected, by enclosing with the document to be served form L in Annex I of Regulation (EU) 2020/1784.

 8. Where the defendant is entitled to refuse service and where he has notified the refusal to the Registry within two weeks of the attempted service together with an indication of the language(s) he understands, the Registry shall inform the claimant.
 The claimant shall provide to the Registry translations of at least the Statement of claim and the information required in Rule 13.1(a) to (p) in a language provided for by paragraph 7.

-###### Rule 272 - Notice of service and non -service of the Statement of claim
+###### Rule 272 - Notice of service and non-service of the Statement of claim

-1. The Registry shall inform the claimant of the date on which t he Statement of claim is deemed served under Rule 271.6.
+1. The Registry shall inform the claimant of the date on which the Statement of claim is deemed served under Rule 271.6.

 2. Where the Registry has served the Statement of claim by registered letter with acknowledgement of receipt or equivalent and the Statement of claim is returned to the Registry for any reason, the Registry shall inform the claimant.